lightning/bolts/02-peer-protocol.md

 completed — which can only occur after the `revoke_and_ack` has been received by the remote node.

-Note that the `next_local_commitment_number` starts at 1, since commitment number 0 is created during opening.
+Note that the `next_commitment_number` starts at 1, since commitment number 0 is created during opening.
-`next_remote_revocation_number` will be 0 until the
+`next_revocation_number` will be 0 until the
-`commitment_signed` for commitment number 1 is received, at which point the revocation for commitment number 0 is sent.
+`commitment_signed` for commitment number 1 is send and then the revocation for commitment number 0 is received.

-`funding_locked` is implicitly acknowledged by the start of normal operation, which is known to have begun after a `commitment_signed` has been received — hence, the test for a `next_local_commitment_number` greater than 1.
+`funding_locked` is implicitly acknowledged by the start of normal operation, which is known to have begun after a `commitment_signed` has been received — hence, the test for a `next_commitment_number` greater than 1.

 A previous draft insisted that the funder "MUST remember ...if it has